 In 2013, Jack Mulvena joined Naples Zoo at Caribbean Gardens as President and CEO.
 Mulvena served for 20 years as the Executive Director of the Rhode Island Zoological Society and Roger Williams Park Zoo in Providence, Rhode Island.
 Jack is a national conservation leader with a special focus on education and motivating young people to get involved in wildlife conservation.
 Jack is also a leader in the effort to persuade the United States Congress to pass legislation to address critical environmental challenges by strengthening and expanding environmental education in America’s classrooms.
 Most importantly, Jack knows from experience how to sustain the highest standards of animal care, offer compelling experiences to zoo guests, and create a professional working environment that attracts the top talent in the zoo profession.

-Additional Naples Zoo Board Members: Lee Pinto, Nancy Hamill, Jeanne Guglielmi, Jennifer McCurry, Jamie Dockweiler, John Fisher, Charlie Mueller.
+Additional Naples Zoo Board Members: Lee Pinto, Nancy Hamill, Jeanne Guglielmi, Jennifer McCurry, Jamie Dockweiler, Charlie Mueller.